Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Related Work

 \section{Related Work}

-The per title encode optimization framework that was first introduced by Netflix \cite{pertitle} recognized the crucial role played by content complexity in determining bitrate ladders for adaptive streaming.
-The framework was further improved in \cite{pershot, do} by constructing the convex hull of the RQ points at multiple resolutions and QP values on a per shot basis, which allowed them to achieve substantial BD-rate reductions.
+A comparative study of different bitrate adaptation strategies found that the perceptual impact of bitrate adaption in terms of Just Noticeable Difference (JND) scores is highly content dependent \cite{hlseval}.
+The impact of multiple factors such as bitrate adaptation algorithms, network conditions and video content in the context of adaptive video streaming was also explored in \cite{qoedb}, where human subjective quality of experience scores were collected to study these aspects.
+The per title encode optimization framework that was first introduced by Netflix \cite{pertitle} established the crucial role played by content complexity in determining bitrate ladders for adaptive streaming.
+The framework was further improved in \cite{pershot, do, pershot4K} by constructing the convex hulls of the RQ points at multiple resolutions and QP values on a per shot basis, which allowed them to achieve substantial BD-rate reductions.
 The process of constructing the convex hull of a video shot essentially consists of conducting an exhaustive search over the space of possible encoding parameters.
 This involves generating a pre-encode for each combination of the encoding parameters.
-The bitrates and video qualities obtained after the pre-encoding step determine the Pareto-efficient points in the encode parameter space.
+The bitrates and video qualities obtained after the pre-encoding step determine the Pareto-efficient convex hull points in the encode parameter space.
 Most commonly, the encoding parameter space has two degrees of freedom, determined by the resolution and the encoding QP value.
 In a traditional, brute-force implementation of per-shot bitrate ladder selection, considerable computational resources are devoted to pre-encoding each video shot by varying both the resolution and the QP values.
 It is also useful to vary other encoding parameters, such as the temporal framerate, when determining optimal bitrate ladders \cite{pstr}.
 However, adding more degrees of freedom inevitably causes a combinatorial increase in the complexity of the underlying search process.
-Moreover, even as streaming video resolutions continue increase over time, more complex video encoders become slower as they evolve to be able to achieve higher compression efficiencies.
+Moreover, even as streaming video resolutions continue increase over time, more complex video encoders become slower as they evolve to be able to achieve higher compression efficiency.
 Because of these two factors, the demands on computational resources for pre-encoding to construct content aware adaptive bitrate ladders continue to rapidly grow.
 Thus, development of systematic approaches to reduce this computational overhead has recently begun to attract research interest.